-DPLS 708 Ldrshp, Forgive & Restore Just
+DPLS 708 - Leadership, Forgive and Restore Justice

-In this course students will begin the process of understanding leadership, justice, and forgiveness in the context of purposeful systems change.
-Servant-leadership and restorative vs. retributive justice are important aspects of the learning community.
+In this course, students will begin the process of understanding leadership, justice, and forgiveness in the context of purposeful systems change.
+Servant leadership and restorative vs. retributive justice are important aspects of the learning community.
 The course engages students toward self-responsibility in the context of reconciliation, and the depth of heart, mind, and spirit that leads to healing and growth in community with others.
 Students will work to apply the interior leadership necessary for discernment and action within oppressive systems.

-DPLS 709 Leadership and Spirituality
+DPLS 709 - Leadership and Spirituality

 This course is based on the premise that spiritual development is essential to human development, and emphasizes the importance of leaders awakening their own spirit in management and in life.
-Students are required to analyze theoretical and philosophical perspectives on spirituality in general and on spirituality as it applies to workplace.
+Students are required to analyze theoretical and philosophical perspectives on spirituality in general and on spirituality as it applies to the workplace.
 Students are invited to examine the condition of their own inner lives and how their lives can become more whole.
-Equivalent: EDLD 708 - Successful completion

-DPLS 710 Planning for Change
+DPLS 710 - Planning for Change